Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 </pba-flex>

 Notes:
+- For example: should you do a vacation at the beach in Spain for two weeks or travel through France for two weeks?
 - A rational agent would compile all the factors into a single dimension (utility or value) and maximizes for payout.

 ---